 LUXURY TOURS & BESPOKE VACATIONS IN CHILE

-Extending over 4,000km from north to south, yet averaging just 177km east to west, its slender frame holds an astonishing variety of scenery and cultures.
-Experience the arid, blood-red deserts of the north; explore the ancient forests and glacial fjords of the south; make for its cities and world-class vineyards of Chile’s wine region and Central Valley; or discover its coastline that stretches the entire length of the country.
+Stretching over 4000km from north to south, yet averaging just 177km wide, its slender frame holds an astonishing variety of scenery and cultures.
+A luxury holiday to Chile with Plan South America might see you exploring arid, blood-red deserts by 4×4; hiking through ancient forests and glacial fjords; sipping a fine Carmenère at a family-run vineyard; or discovering its Pacific coastline that stretches the entire length of the country.

 WHAT TO SEE & DO IN CHILE

-Chile’s geography is perfectly honed for luxury adventure travel, boasting world-class lodges set within some of the planet’s most remarkable landscapes.
+Chile’s geography lends itself to luxury adventure travel, with world-class adventure lodges set within some of the planet’s most remarkable landscapes.

 PLACES TO VISIT IN CHILE